RichardLitt/birdinginvermont.com/src/nfc-species/baww.md

 It is unclear to me whether the _tsit_ or _tseep_ described in Stiles and Skutch (1989) is different from the chip or pit calls.
 There is no mention of NFCs in BotW.
 I also don't know exactly what Sibley was referring to with his _fsss_.

+Stephenson and Whittle (2013) note only that the flight call is "steady often in day", and give the expected spectrogram.
+They also note:

+> Complex; Short, Complex [sic]; modulations far apart so not fully buzzy; sim. to Blackpoll; given during day; "zeep"

+Dunne (2006) notes:

+> Flight call is a short buzzy or hissing "sss."

+while Dunn and Garrett (1997) note:

+> Calls include a full _chip_ or _tik_, suggestive of a Black-throated Gray Warbler; also a doubled _seet-seet_ or _zeet-zeet_ (sometimes a single _zeet_), which is also given as a Flight Note.

 ### Example calls

 The best call that involves a bird which was seen, recorded, and commented upon in the checklist is here: https://ebird.org/checklist/S62295811.